 A survey of the great philosophies of the Western tradition and their influence on the history of science.
 Specific application will be made to the ethical dilemmas of current science.
 Lecture - 3 hours.
-This course is normally offered in the spring semester of even numbered years.
+This course is normally offered as needed.